-One of the bright spots in being home so much is all the extra time you’ve spent winning the West in Red Dead Redemption 2 or battling it out in Call of Duty.
-But lately you’ve noticed that your hands are starting to cramp and your back is starting to ache.
+Like to spend your time winning the West in Red Dead Redemption 2 or battling it out in Call of Duty?
+That's great...but you may have noticed that your hands are starting to cramp and your back is starting to ache.

 Excessive game time can lead to repetitive strain injuries and other health problems.
-“Sitting for hours on end without a break links to dehydration, inflammation and increased spinal breakdown due to the hunched posture while sitting,” says Wayne Caparas, fitness pioneer and author of BioLogic Revelation (Westbow).
+“Sitting for hours on end without a break links to dehydration, inflammation and increased spinal breakdown due to the hunched posture while sitting,” says Wayne Caparas, author of BioLogic Revelation (Westbow).†

 Here are some of the best ways to not let your body get in the way of your plans for (game) world domination.